enupal/docs/docs/stripe-payments/cart/overview.md

 - Promotion Codes
 - Collect customer phone number
 - Product Field Type, to integrate the power of Craft CMS and Stripe
+- Checkout page powered by Stripe with all in one page: super secure, user-friendly, multiple payment methods, taxes, shipping, Apple and Google Pay, and much more!
 - Abandoned carts `(coming soon)`

 ::: tip